ibm-cloud-docs/openshift/virt-overview.md

 ## Deployment options
 {: #virt-deployment-options}

-Virtualization Service is currently available as a beta release.
-Access is controlled by an allowlist.
-During the beta period, only console-based cluster creation is supported.
-{: beta}

 | Deployment option | Description | Best for | Setup time | More information |